 In the past decade, some have associated the tiny house movement in popular culture with yuppies who want beautiful design and high quality buildings, but with less stuff.

-As another avenue for change, we’re also partnering with Honomobo — a company based in Canada and Blokable — a company based in Washington — to design and build pre-fabricated houses.
+We’re also proud to be partnering with Honomobo — a company based in Canada and Blokable — a company based in Washington — to design and build pre-fabricated houses.
 These houses will carefully use every inch of space to make safe, affordable, and aesthetically pleasing living conditions for families.

 In addition to City Systems, the City of Menlo Park, and the City of East Palo Alto, Blocks is made possible by the following: